Engaging, interactive focus where teams have the opportunity to think innovatively about a real business.

 VAT (Value Added Tax) applies only to UK orders (and EU customers where a valid VAT number is not supplied).
 The VAT will show in the cart summary and will be cancelled where applicable during the secure checkout process.

 For EU customers, please supply your VAT number when prompted to avoid being charged VAT.

-An Action Plan allows teams to look at their own environment, practices and procedures.
-The aim is to generate ideas that will improve performance back at work based on the approach they took to changing things in looking at the sandwich shop.
+Attention now turns to participants’ own situations.
+It’s easy to see problems in others and say where change is needed, but can teams identify shortcomings in their own environment, practices and procedures - and performance?
+The aim is to generate ideas that will improve performance back at work, based on the approach they adopted with the sandwich shop.

 Full guidance is provided in the Trainer's Notes.

 'Innovation and Change' has an exciting format - very easy to use.
 Excellent feedback from delegates who liked the simplicity of the activity.

 'Innovation & Change' worked very well - and using three sets worked with 56 participants easily.